- Search Archive Holdings

 Yes.
 Use this Cornell University Library Gateway link and your login/password.
 This identifies you as a Cornell user and lets you download ICPSR files from off campus locations.
 If you use your MyData account from a computer with a Cornell Ithaca IP address, your account is flagged for off-campus access for the next six months.

 Most data files require use of documentation and a statistical software package.
 Preparing data for analysis isn't difficult, but it can be time consuming.
 Many ICPSR datasets have SAS, SPSS, and Stata setup programs or distribute the data files in multiple system formats.
-The site includes FAQs on how to modify setup files for your own use.
+The site includes tutorials on how to modify setup files for your own use.

 Some software packages have input wizards that import plain text (ASCII) data files.
 Excel has such a wizard (from the toolbar, Data=>Import External Data), as does SPSS.
 This works well if your dataset doesn't have too many variables.
 It also requires careful use of documentation.